alexandrglm/myLearningCorner/inProgress/Basque-DevCamp/Full_Stack_2025/MODULE_06/Module06-Part-3_UML-1/06_03_02-UML_Diagrams/06-162/06-162_UML_Behavioral_Diagrams_Overview.md

 ## Table of Contents

 1. Introduction to Behavioral Diagrams

 2. Activity Diagrams
    2.1.
 Purpose and Non-Technical Accessibility
    2.2.
 Core Elements
    2.3.
 Coffee Ordering Service Example
    2.4.
 User Experience Modeling

 3. Use Case Diagrams
    3.1.
 Authorization System Illustration
    3.2.
 Core Components
    3.3.
 Marketing Engine Example
    3.4.
 Actor-Based Access Control

 4. State Machine Diagrams
    4.1.
 Data Lifecycle Visualization
    4.2.
 Essential Elements
    4.3.
 Lead Funnel Example
    4.4.
 Comparison with Activity Diagrams

 5. Sequence Diagrams
    5.1.
 Message-Based System Design
    5.2.
 Implementation-Focused Elements
    5.3.
 Phone Parser Example
    5.4.
 Input-Output System Thinking

 6. Best Practices and Implementation Guidelines

 7. Tools and Diagram Selection Criteria

 ---

 ## 1. Introduction to Behavioral Diagrams

-Behavioral diagrams represent the dynamic aspects of UML modeling, illustrating how systems should behave, act, and interact with internal components and external actors.
-Unlike structural diagrams that show what exists in the system, behavioral diagrams focus on what happens when the system runs.
+Behavioral diagrams represent the dynamic aspects of UML modeling, illustrating **how systems should behave, act, and interact with internal components and external actors.**

+Unlike structural diagrams that show what exists in the system, behavioral diagrams **focus on what happens** when the system runs, giving clarity for understanding the system behavior, user interactions, and the dynamic relationships between system components.

 The four primary behavioral diagrams covered are: